 D*Note

-In addition to music, Winn also tackled film, rejecting short-form video clips in favor of more ambitious productions like the ten-minute short Round the Block; in 1997, he premiered the half-hour featurette Coming Down, an acclaimed portrait of the London drug culture.
+In addition to music, Winn also tackled film, rejecting short-form video clips in favor of more ambitious productions like the ten-minute short Round the Block; in 1997, he premiered the half-hour featurette Coming Down, an acclaimed portrait of London drug culture.
 Its soundtrack appeared shortly after the release of the third D*Note album, an eponymous ambient effort issued earlier that same year.
 D*Note emerged once again in 2006 with Laguna, which featured Beth Hirsch on vocals.
 That same year, Winn directed the film January 2nd and wrote its soundtrack with Cooper.

 All artists